 Oh, do you know the claim that they never lose suction?
 That is the most false statement ever!
 Every vacuum has the potential of losing suction, but bagless vacuums have even more ways for the suction to be diminished than a bagged vacuum, and can cost you more in the long run to keep buying those dirt cup filters.
 And forget the claims that they are washable.
 The HEPA filter is a paper media and by running water over it insures that the dust the filter contains solidifies and clogs the pores in the filter, rendering it useless.

 One more thing: You are actually doing much more work by using a bagless vacuum, as nearly every time you use it, you are emptying that dust bin at least once and usually many more times.
 I’d rather remove a sealed bag that gets thrown away and install a new clean bag without breathing or touching that dirt I just picked up.

 FREE Front Door Delivery to addresses in the following counties: Mecklenburg NC, Union NC, and Lancaster SC with minimum order of $10.

 Shipping is $7.99 everywhere else.

 A Plus Vacuum

-Serving customers in Charlotte Metro area with FREE Front Door Delivery
+Serving customers in the Charlotte North Carolina area with FREE Front Door Delivery